-- 4.4.1.
-There is no guarantee of a place being available in Year 12.
-Following publication of GCSE results, places up to the Published Admission Number (PAN) will be allocated to students who meet the Entry Criteria in the following order, subject to maximum set sizes not being exceeded in individual subjects: - 4.4.1.1.
-Category 1: Any Looked-After or Previously Looked-After Children10 who meet the Entry Criteria. - 4.4.1.2.
-Category 2: Internal applicants (i.e. students in Year 11 at Stratford Girls' Grammar School) who meet the Entry Criteria. - 4.4.1.3.
-Category 3: External applicants who meet the Entry Criteria.
-Following the publication of GCSE results in August 2017, external applicants who meet the Entry Criteria will be ordered according to the total QCA points from their best eight GCSE results.
+- 3.8.1.
+There is no guarantee of a place being available in Year 12 for external applicants.
+Following publication of GCSE results in August 2021, places up to the Published Admission Number (PAN) will be allocated to students who meet the Entry Criteria in the following order, subject to maximum set sizes not being exceeded in individual subjects: - 3.8.1.1.
+Category 1: Any Looked-After or Previously Looked-After Children3 who meet the Entry Criteria.
+In the case of a tie-break situation where two or more applicants have met the criteria equally the remaining place(s) will be allocated, subject to maximum set sizes not being exceeded in individual subjects, by the use of a random number generator. - 3.8.1.2.
+Category 2: External Applicants who meet the Entry Criteria.
+Following the publication of GCSE results in August 2021, external applicants who meet the Entry Criteria will be ordered according to the total points from their best eight GCSE results.
 Places in Year 12 will then be offered in order of priority, subject to maximum set sizes not being exceeded in individual subjects.
-In the case of a tie-break situation where two or more applicants have met the criteria equally the remaining place(s) will be allocated, subject to maximum set sizes not being exceeded in individual subjects, by the drawing of lots by an independent person.
-A waiting list will be compiled of external applicants who, in accordance with the criteria given above, cannot initially be offered places. - 4.4.2.
-The School's Admissions Committee will make the final decision on admissions to Year 12.
+In the case of a tie-break situation where two or more applicants have met the criteria equally the remaining place(s) will be allocated, subject to maximum set sizes not being exceeded in individual subjects, by the use of a random number generator. - 3.8.2.
+It is important to note that as a result of over-subscription, the School may not be able to offer places to all external applicants who meet the minimum Entry Criteria.
+A waiting list will be compiled of external applicants who, in accordance